Kanchenjunga Base Camp Trek

 Kanchenjunga Base Camp Trek Route

-There is a scheduled flight every Monday, Wednesday, and Friday from Kathmandu to Taplejung (Suketar) in the morning, operated by Sita Air.
+There are scheduled flights every day from Kathmandu to Taplejung (Bhadrapur) in the morning, operated by Buddha and Yeti Air.
 On the way back, take a jeep to Bhadrapur and fly back to Kathmandu.
-As for the trekking route, please follow the given itinerary, which is carefully produced by our experts, who have been on the Kanchenjunga trek several times and most recently in 2024.
+As for the trekking route, please follow the given itinerary, which is carefully crafted by our experts, but it is always flexible.
+They have been on the Kanchenjunga trek several times, and most recently in 2025.
 The 19-day trek can be customized if you would like to have a shorter trek.
 Please contact us for the customized trek itinerary.

 Kanchenjunga Base Camp Trek Itinerary Outline